Partnering with leaders around the world to transform health care.

-Faxton St. Luke’s Health Care (FSLH), located in Utica, NY, has been on the Relationship-Based Care (RBC) journey since 2005 following the consolidation of Faxton Hospital and St. Luke’s Memorial Hospital.
+Mohawk Valley Health System in Utica, NY (formerly Faxton St. Luke’s Health Care), located in Utica, NY, has been on the Relationship-Based Care (RBC) journey since 2005 following the consolidation of Faxton Hospital and St. Luke’s Memorial Hospital into Faxton-St. Luke’s (FSLH).
 FSLH partnered with Creative Health Care Management to build and sustain this model of patient care which has helped FSLH become a health care organization that provides a positive, caring and healing experience for the patient and their family.
 Patient safety was dramatically improved as evidenced by reduced harm rate by year four of RBC implementation.
-For more about Faxton St. Luke’s ongoing transformation, click here.